Resume

 Below are the signs that you’re ready to mention a particular soft skill on your resume:

-• You have demonstrable experience using the skill.
-This could come from past work experiences, volunteer work, extracurricular activities, or even academic projects.
+• You have genuine experience using the skill.
+This could come from past work experiences, volunteer work, extracurricular activities, or academic projects.

 • You can quantify the results of applying the soft skills you have in mind.